okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 You need to either obtain an API token (API key) or an OAuth 2.0 access token to configure the Authorization header of your Postman API requests to Okta.
 See

 * [OpenID Connect (OIDC) authentication](#openid-connect-authentication): to obtain a bearer access token for user authentication that is scoped for specific resources
-* [OAuth 2.0 service app authentication](#oauth-20-service-app-authentication): to obtain a bearer access token for service app authentication that is scoped for specific resources
+* [OAuth 2.0 service app authentication](#oauth-20-service-app-authentication): to obtain a bearer access token for service app authentication that is scoped for specific resources (access is not associated with an Okta user)
 * [API token authentication](#api-token-authentication): to obtain an API token for the Okta proprietary `SSWS` authentication scheme

 ### OpenID Connect authentication